 We’re in luck, though, because London’s come calling for AB.
 Abraham Benjamin de Villiers has had an interesting couple of months.
 When he called time on his international career in May 2018, he was a man “out of gas”, tired by the international grind.
 A last crack at the World Cup crown was turned down.

-The Proteas went into the 2019 tournament, lost three on the bounce, and then came the revelation that de Villiers, on the eve of the World Cup squad announcement, had made his services available to Cricket South Africa only to be rejected.
-Last week, de Villiers extended the story to say that he had contacted Faf du Plessis for a chat, telling him that he was “available if required…but only if required”.
+The Proteas went to the 2019 tournament, lost three on the bounce, and then came the revelation that de Villiers, on the eve of the World Cup squad announcement, had made his services available to Cricket South Africa only to be rejected.
+Last week, de Villiers extended the story to say that he had contacted Faf du Plessis for a chat, telling him that he was “available if required… but only if required”.

 But forget the talk.
-He didn’t play the World Cup – a crying shame – but he’s here now, kitted out in pink for Middlesex, just like the time he picked on West Indies.
+He didn’t play the World Cup – a crying shame – but he’s here now, kitted out in pink, just like the time he picked on West Indies.

 — Wisden (@WisdenCricket) July 18, 2019